 The goal of this initiative is to foster a strong sense of belonging by enhancing outdoor public park spaces across North Calgary.
-The now-completed Phase One of the project included engagement of community members to gain an understanding of what they felt would help develop vibrant, thriving neighbourhoods.
+The now-completed Phase One of the project included engagement of community to gain an understanding of what they felt would help develop vibrant, thriving neighbourhoods.

 What We Did

 Using a co-development model, we collaborated with key community mobilizers on an event and targeted engagements.
 The event included “streams” of engagement: a blessing of the land (open to the public) and two bus tours (one targeting business owners and operators and the other targeting community activators).